-Investing in the markets can be quite risky, but indicators such as the Fear and Greed index help us understand the sentiment of the market and what the possible trends might be.
+Investing in the markets or investing in cryptocurrency can be equally risky.
+But indicators such as the Crypto Fear and Greed index help us understand the market’s sentiment and what the possible trends might be.

 Although it mostly looks like guesswork, going in with that mentality can get you to lose loads of money.